 WB streets boils up, youth wing of Communist party stages protest against unemployment

-Kolkata, Sep 13: Chaos triggered after the West Bengal Youth wing and student wing of Communist Party of India (Marxist), staged a protest in Howrah, West Bengal on Friday afternoon.
+Kolkata, Sep 13: Clash broke out in Howrah, West Bengal on Friday after youth wing and student wing of Communist Party of India (Marxist), staged a protest march to the Bengal secretariat.
 The protesters showed agitation alleging unemployment in the state.
-Police lathi-charged and used Water-cannons to control the protesters from creating ruckus on the street.
+Police lathi-charged and used Water-cannons, lobbed tear gas to control the protesters from creating ruckus on the street.

-Reportedly, Youth wing of left parties stages a protest alleging unemployment in the state.
+Reportedly, students' Federation of India (SFI) and Democratic Youth Federation of India (DYFI), the students and youth wings of the CPI(M), undertaken a two-day "Nabanna Chalo" (march to the Bengal secretariat) campaign on Thursday, alleging unemployment in the state and pressurising for jobs for all, party sources said.

+The march began from Singur in Hoogly district, the venue of the abandoned Tata Nano car plant and is scheduled to move towards Bengal secretariat Nabanna in the Howrah district today.

 #WATCH Howrah: Youth wing and student wing of Communist Party of India (Marxist), stage a protest alleging unemployment in the state.
 Water-cannons used by the police against the protesters. #WestBengal pic.twitter.com/c4qNDIPCBm— ANI (@ANI) September 13, 2019